AlexandreFenyo/net-monitor/README.md

 - the lifetime that a probe specifies when pushing a new value into a data set.
 For external probes, it can change over the time.

 - the lifetime of a view, that defines the time range displayed by the corresponding chart.
+It should be greater or equal to the lifetime of the associated data set.

 Here are the rules that define lifetime updates: